Accreditation: a Mark of Quality

 Enhancing the value and legitimacy of educational activities

-• Required in some countries in order to maintain medical licensure & certification.
+• Essential: Often required to maintain medical licensure and certification.

-• Accredited CME activities attract participants from Europe and beyond.
+• Attractive: Draw participants from across Europe and beyond.

 For today & tomorrow